Free Business Naming Tool

 Frequently Asked Questions

-How do I check if a business name is available?
+How do I check if a business name is already taken?

 Do I need to register my business name?

-Yes, in most cases you need to register your business name.
-If you form an LLC or corporation, the name is registered with your state's Secretary of State as part of the formation process.
-Sole proprietors and partnerships using a name other than their legal name must file a DBA with their local county clerk or state agency.
-Registration protects your name within your state, provides legal standing, and is often required to open a business bank account.
-For broader protection, you can file a federal trademark with the USPTO.
-If you're forming an LLC, our LLC operating agreement generator can help you get started.
+Yes, registration is required in virtually all cases.
+When you form an LLC or corporation, the name is registered as part of filing your Articles of Organization or Articles of Incorporation with the Secretary of State.
+Sole proprietors and partnerships operating under any name other than the owner's personal legal name must file a DBA (Doing Business As) with their county clerk or state agency.
+Registration establishes your legal right to operate under that name, is required to open a business bank account, and creates a public record that prevents other entities in your state from registering an identical name.
+For broader nationwide protection, you can also file for a federal trademark with the USPTO.

 What is the difference between a trade name and a legal name?

-A legal name (also called a registered name) is the official name under which your business entity is formed with the state - for example, "Acme Holdings LLC."
-A trade name (also called a DBA, fictitious name, or assumed name) is any name your business uses publicly that differs from its legal registered name.
-Many businesses use trade names for branding purposes while maintaining a different legal entity name.
-Both names can be protected, but the legal name is what appears on formation documents, tax returns, and contracts.
-A trade name requires a separate DBA filing in most jurisdictions.
+A legal name is the official name under which your business entity is registered with the state - for example, "Apex Holdings LLC."
+It appears on your Articles of Organization, tax returns, contracts, and all government filings.
+A trade name (also called a DBA, fictitious name, or assumed name) is any public-facing name your business uses that differs from the registered legal name.
+For instance, "Apex Holdings LLC" might operate a restaurant under the trade name "Golden Table Bistro."
+A trade name requires a separate DBA filing in most jurisdictions, and while it permits you to conduct business and accept payments under that name, it does not create a new legal entity or provide the same protections as formal entity registration.

 Related Business Formation Tools